makenneth/SlackQL/README.md

 # SlackQL
 Python ORM (ActiveRecord) - largely inspired by ActiveRecord in Ruby on Rails.
-Just like Ruby on Rails, this ActiveRecord utilizes lazy evaluations, which allows method to be chainable.
+Just like in Ruby on Rails, this ActiveRecord utilizes lazy evaluations, which allows method to be chainable.

 ## Basic Usage
 ### Configuration